 In reality, it's not like you see on TV: a group of friends forcing someone to do something crazy, or immoral, or both.
 It is usually much subtler than that.

 Peer pressure is just about doing what everyone else is doing.
 Everyone is going out for sundaes, so you join them, even though you just had a candy bar.
 You meet for a game of pick-up basketball, but you forgot your mouth guard, and play anyway.
 Usually it's no big deal, but over time, bad habits have a way of snowballing and causing problems later.

 Take something as simple as dental health.
 By dropping good habits, or adopting bad ones, you put yourself at risk for serious dental problems.
 And young adults are particularly susceptible.

-In Australia, a study that showed that young adults (18-24 year olds) have more tooth decay compared to 12-year olds.1 They suspect that the many life changes young adults experience causes them to ditch good habits for bad ones.
+In Australia, a study that showed that young adults (18-24 years old) have more tooth decay compared to 12-year olds.1 They suspect that the many life changes young adults experience causes them to ditch good habits for bad ones.
 This can include things like grabbing something out of a vending machine vs. cooking a healthy meal, or skipping dental care because you just want to go to bed.
-The type of things you might do because it’s easier, faster, or because you are teased into doing it.
+The type of things you might do because it's easier, faster, or because you're teased into doing it.

 These choices may seem minor, but they increase the risk for tooth decay and gum disease, plus a number of nasty side effects like bad breath and mouth sores.

 So let's look at some of the more common choices young adults may make, and explain why they are bad for your dental health: